ratanachh/npa/README.md

 A lightweight, high-performance Object-Relational Mapping library for .NET that provides Java Persistence API (JPA) inspired features while leveraging Dapper's excellent performance as the underlying data access technology.

-> **🚧 Development Status**: This project is currently in active development.
-Phase 1 (Core Foundation) is partially complete with basic entity mapping, EntityManager CRUD operations, and simple query support implemented.
-See the [Development Roadmap](#-development-roadmap) for current progress.
+> **🚧 Development Status**: This project is **83% complete** (29/35 tasks). **Phase 1-2 are 100% complete**, Phase 3 is 80% complete, Phase 4 is 86% complete, and **Phase 5 is 100% complete**.
+Core features including entity mapping, CRUD operations, CPQL queries, relationships, transactions, bulk operations, lazy loading, caching, migrations, monitoring, audit logging, and multi-tenancy are **production-ready** .
+See the [Development Roadmap](#-development-roadmap) for detailed progress.

 ## 🎯 Project Goals